Sciss/Wr_t_ng-M_ch_n_/notes/algorithm.md

 - so if, e.g., 30 iterations produces the equivalent of 0.0012, we should clip at 100 iterations with the nominal control file level of 0 dBFS. then we could simply add 0.01 add each copy operation (and clip to 1.0). in the comparision, we scale down by 0.0012 / (0.01 * 30) = 0.004

+## match

+The idea is as follows:
+- we'll buffer the 'time-frequency-matrix' for the punch in and punch out, using `RepeatWindow` (should be unproblematic in terms of keeping those in memory)
+- then we run the sliding mfcc just as in select-overwrite on the database, and link it with the two repeated windows through pearson
+- from overwrite-instruction and side-frames, we have
+  - punch-in : start = max(0, min(phrase-length, instr.span.start) - sideFrames); stop = min(phrase-length, start + sideFrames)
+  - punch-out: start = max(0, min(phrase-length, instr.span.stop )); stop = min(phrase-length, start + sideFrames)
+  - from this we calculate the offset between the two taps into the db: run-length = punch-out.start - punch-in.start
+  - from that we calculate the run length: db.length - sideFrames - run-length; if that's <= 0, abort here
+  - from that we calculate the number of window steps (/repetitions)